wywy-vietnam/general/welcome/welcome1.md

 - Do not get **stress**, English does not study; it is a tool, we need to **use** as much as we can.
 - Get feedback from natives as much as you can; you need to make your **environment** use English.

-# Guide
-- Prove
-Everyday Prove what you are trying to learn English as Github commits annual calendar.

-Activity Level is the score that shows how I did my best by myself.
-That is helpful to you better myself than yesterday.